-The framework is underpinned by the business case, which is maintained throughout the life of the project to check that there continues to be a business need for the facility and that it is being met (for guidance on developing a business case go to www.ogc.gov.uk/documentation_and_templates_business_case.asp).
+The framework is underpinned by the business case, which is maintained throughout the life of the project to check that there continues to be a business need for the facility and that it is being met (for details of business case development, see the business case workbook in the OGC Successful Delivery Toolkit at www.ogc.gov.uk/sdtoolkit/workbooks/businesscase/buscase.html).

 OGC's Gateway review process identifies points along the project planning route, beyond which the project should not proceed without specific management and funding activities having been completed.
 At each decision point, the investment decision maker should evaluate the business case and investment proposals and, if justified, give approval for the project to proceed.
-Recommendations from Gateway reviews may need to be addressed before the next stage of the project is approved.
-See Achieving Excellence in Construction: A Manager's Checklist.
+Recommendations from Gateway reviews may need be addressed before the next stage of the project is approved.
+See Achieving Excellence in Construction: checklist for managers.